Dogray-Type-Foundry/Type-Proofing/README.md

 #### Arabic/Persian Proof Types
 *These options appear automatically when Arabic-supporting fonts are loaded:*

-- **Arabic Contextual Forms**: Tests Arabic character contextual variations
+- **Arabic Contextual Forms**: Shows arabic positional forms in big font size
-- **Big Arabic Text Proof**: Large Arabic text blocks
+- **Big Arabic Text Proof**: Paragraphs of Arabic language text in large font size
-- **Big Farsi Text Proof**: Large Persian/Farsi text blocks
+- **Big Farsi Text Proof**: Paragraphs of Persian language text in large font size
-- **Small Arabic Text Proof**: Small Arabic text testing
+- **Small Arabic Text Proof**: Paragraphs of Arabic language text in small font size
-- **Small Farsi Text Proof**: Small Persian text testing
+- **Small Farsi Text Proof**: Paragraphs of Persian language text in small font size
-- **Arabic Vocalization Proof**: Tests Arabic diacritical marks
+- **Arabic Vocalization Proof**: Shows Arabic vocalization marks in small font size
-- **Arabic-Latin Mixed Proof**: Mixed Arabic and Latin script testing
+- **Arabic-Latin Mixed Proof**: Shows Arabic and Latin script mixed in text
-- **Arabic Numbers Proof**: Arabic numerals and numbering systems
+- **Arabic Numbers Proof**: Numbers in different contexts

 ### Proof Settings

-Many proof types have configurable settings accessible via a settings button:
+Many proof types have configurable settings accessible when that proof's checkbox is first ticked on:

-#### Common Settings
+### Settings
 - **Font Size**: Adjustable size for the specific proof type
+- **Columns**: Change the number of text columns on the page
-- **OpenType Features**: Enable/disable specific OpenType features
+- **OpenType Features**: Enable/disable specific OpenType features.
+This list is populated automatically based on the Opentype features available in the first font on the Files list.
-- **Text Content**: Custom text input for some proof types
-- **Layout Options**: Spacing, alignment, and formatting controls
+- **Paragraphs**: Select the number of paragraphs to be generated in the Wordsiv proof

 ### Action Buttons

-#### Generate Proof
-- **Main Action**: Creates PDF with all enabled proof types
+- **Generate Proof**: Creates PDF with all enabled proof types
-- **Processing**: Shows progress and completion status
-- **Output**: Saves PDF to the location specified in Files tab

-#### Settings Management
 - **Add Settings File**: Load a previously saved settings configuration
-- **Remove Settings File**: Clear loaded settings and return to defaults
+- **Reset Settings**: Clear loaded settings and return to defaults

-#### PDF Preview
+### PDF Preview
-- **Preview Window**: Shows real-time preview of the generated PDF
+- **Preview Window**: Shows real-time preview of the generated PDF.
+You can scroll though the pages and zoom in.
+You can resize the app's window to enlarge the Preview space.
-- **Navigation**: Use preview controls to browse through pages
-- **Zoom**: Adjust preview size for detailed inspection

 ## Advanced Features

 ### Settings Files
 Settings files allow you to save and reuse specific configurations:

-1. **Creating Settings**: Configure your preferred proof options and settings
-2. **Saving**: Settings are automatically saved when you close the app
+- **Auto-save**: Settings are automatically saved when you close the app.
+Settings are saved to `~/.type-proofing-prefs.json` (`~/` is the current user's Home folder)
+- **Auto-load**: When you open the app again, settings are automatically loaded from `~/.type-proofing-prefs.json`.
+If there are no settings in the file, default settings will be loaded.
+Note that every single setting in the app can be saved to the settings file, including fonts, export location and all the Controls page settings
+- **Creating Settings**: If you have settings that are useful for a given project, duplicate `~/.type-proofing-prefs.json`, rename it and save it elsewhere.
+You can load that settings file later so you don't have to set everything manually again
-3. **Loading Custom Settings**: Use "Add Settings File" to load specific configurations
+- **Loading Custom Settings**: Use "Add Settings File" to load specific settings files
-4. **Sharing**: Settings files can be shared between users or projects

-### Batch Processing
-Process multiple fonts efficiently:
-1. Add all fonts to the Files tab
-2. Configure desired proof types in Controls tab
-3. Click "Generate Proof" to process all fonts
-4. Each font generates a separate PDF with consistent settings

-### Variable Font Workflows
-For variable fonts:
-1. Load the variable font file
-2. Adjust axis values in the Files tab table
-3. Generate proofs with your specific axis settings
-4. Test multiple variations by adjusting axes and regenerating

 ## Output and File Management

 ### PDF Structure
 Generated PDFs include:
-- **Header Information**: Font name, generation date, and proof type
+- **Footer Information**: Date, Font name, proof type and style used in that page
 - **Page Numbers**: Sequential page numbering
-- **Organized Sections**: Each proof type on dedicated pages
-- **Footer Details**: Font family, date, and page information

 ### File Naming
 PDFs are automatically named with:
+- Timestamp including date and time
 - Font family name
-- Generation timestamp
-- Descriptive suffix based on proof types included

-### Quality Settings
-All PDFs are generated at print quality with:
-- High-resolution output suitable for printing
-- Embedded fonts for accurate display
-- Optimized file sizes for sharing

 ## Troubleshooting

 ### Common Issues

-#### iCloud Drive Paths
-- **Issue**: Path picker appears empty for iCloud Drive
-- **Solution**: Check the backup text field - the path is correctly selected
-- **Result**: PDFs will save properly despite display issue

 #### Arabic Proofs Not Showing
 - **Issue**: Arabic proof options don't appear
 - **Solution**: Ensure at least one loaded font supports Arabic script
-- **Detection**: App automatically detects script support
+- **Explanation**: App automatically detects script support

 #### Missing Characters
 - **Issue**: Some characters don't appear in proofs
 - **Solution**: Check if the font actually contains those characters
-- **Alternative**: App will use fallback font for missing characters
+- **Explanation**: App will use emtpy fallback font for missing characters.
+This can affect line height on lines where the empty fallback font is used

-## Tips for Best Results

-### Font Testing Strategy
-1. **Start Simple**: Begin with basic character set and spacing proofs
-2. **Add Complexity**: Gradually enable more proof types as needed
-3. **Script-Specific**: Use appropriate script proofs for your font's target languages
-4. **Comparative**: Test multiple weights/styles together for consistency

-### Professional Workflows
-1. **Systematic Testing**: Develop consistent proof configurations for projects
-2. **Version Control**: Keep proof PDFs with font development versions
-3. **Client Review**: Use generated PDFs for client presentations and approvals
-4. **Quality Assurance**: Regular proofing catches design issues early

-### Optimization
-1. **Batch Processing**: Process related fonts together for efficiency
-2. **Settings Reuse**: Save settings files for repeated use
-3. **Selective Proofing**: Enable only relevant proof types for faster generation
-4. **Organization**: Maintain clear folder structures for fonts and proofs

----

-*This application is designed to streamline professional font proofing workflows.
-For additional support or feature requests, refer to the application documentation or contact the development team.*